News & Events

-The Rooney Center is pleased to announce the “Father Tim Scully, CSC Lectures on Education in the Service of Citizenship.”
+The Rooney Center is pleased to announce the “Father Tim Scully, CSC Lectures on Education in the Service of Citizenship” series.
 This lecture series has been generously funded by Francis and Kathleen Rooney in honor of Fr.
 Scully’s tireless efforts on behalf of ensuring effective education for all youth.
-The inaugural speaker will be Professor John DiIulio of the University of Pennsylvania.
-His talk "The 'Silent Epidemic' Revisited: Can Catholic Educators Reignite the Fight to Improve Urban Schools?" will begin at noon on Friday, September 5, at Carole Sandner Hall in Notre Dame’s IEI/ACE Building.
-Lunch will be provided, but please RSVP to firstname.lastname@example.org.
+The inaugural speaker was be Professor John DiIulio of the University of Pennsylvania.
+His talk "The 'Silent Epidemic' Revisited: Can Catholic Educators Reignite the Fight to Improve Urban Schools?" took place on Friday, September 5, at Carole Sandner Hall in Notre Dame’s IEI/ACE Building.
+It can be viewed here!

 John J. DiIulio, Jr. is Frederic Fox Leadership Professor of Politics, Religion, and Civil Society, and Professor of Political Science, at Penn.